Search

 Smoke extraction, fire systems and detection study

-The study smoke extractione, fire-fighting systems and detection in technical rooms of a data center is to determine the site’s specific requirements in terms of fire safety, taking into account various parameters such as data center size, equipment density, rack layout, construction materials used, air flows and so on.
+The study of smoke extraction, fire systems and detection in data center technical rooms aims to determine the site’s specific needs in terms of fire safety, taking into account various parameters such as the size of the data center, equipment density, rack layout, construction materials used, air flows, and so on.

-The studies must be carried out by fire safety experts and comply with the standards and regulations in force in the country where the data center is located.
-These studies enable the precise dimensioning of specific fire-fighting or fire-starting installations.
+The studies must be carried out by fire safety experts, and must comply with the standards and regulations in force in the country where the data center is located.

 Simulation of detection and smoke extraction in a data center technical room during a fire outbreak

-Thanks to these simulations, we can optimize the positioning of detection devices and smoke extraction systems such as smoke vents, air extractors and fansin order to guarantee fast, efficient smoke extraction while minimizing infiltration into sensitive areas of the data center.
+Thanks to these simulations, we can optimize the positioning of detection devices and smoke extraction systems such as smoke vents, air extractors and fans, to ensure fast, efficient smoke evacuation while minimizing smoke infiltration into sensitive areas of the data center.